pingcap/full-stack-app-builder-ai-agent/README.md

   <img alt="TiDB Cloud" src="./public/TiDB-Logo-w-Tagline-Full-Pos-RGB.svg" width="360" />
 </p>

-# Full-Stack App Builder AI Agent
+# How to Build an AI Agent that Builds Full-Stack Apps

-> Think of this as a lean, self-hostable cousin of [Lovable.dev](https://lovable.dev/)—describe an app, watch [Codex (gpt-5.1-codex)](https://openai.com/codex/) and [Claude Code (claude-sonnet-4.5)](https://www.claude.com/product/claude-code) plus [TiDB Cloud](https://www.pingcap.com/tidb/cloud/), Vercel, and [GitHub](https://github.com/) build, test, and deploy it automatically.
+An open-source starter kit using TiDB Cloud, Vercel, Kysely, and GitHub.
+Think of this as a minimal, self-hostable cousin of [Lovable.dev](https://lovable.dev/) that you fully own and control.

-## Overview
-Imagine describing an app in chat and watching an agent ship it live.
-This repository hosts that control plane: operators log in with NextAuth, paste a prompt, and the agent provisions GitHub repos, TiDB Cloud branches, Vercel projects + sandboxes, runs Codex through `code-tee`, commits, deploys, and streams transcripts in `/s/:slug`.
-The stack blends Next.js App Router, shadcn/ui, Tailwind CSS v4, TanStack React Query/Form, Vercel AI SDK, and [Kysely](https://kysely.dev/) so every step—auth, orchestration, execution, visualization—lives in one place.
-TiDB Cloud sits at the center, acting as both the control-plane database and the per-app, branchable datastore that keeps schema changes isolated yet resumable.
+> Describe an app and this agent provisions GitHub + TiDB Cloud + Vercel, codes with [Codex (gpt-5.1-codex)](https://openai.com/codex/) and [Claude Code (claude-sonnet-4.5)](https://www.claude.com/product/claude-code), tests, deploys, and streams the whole session.
+The code is public at https://github.com/pingcap/full-stack-app-builder-ai-agent.

+## What This Agent Can Do
+- Generate complete web apps from a prompt (Next.js 16 + shadcn/Tailwind).
+- Provision TiDB Cloud clusters/branches per project and per instruction.
+- Track versions so code, schema, and credentials stay aligned.
+- Run and preview apps instantly via Vercel sandboxes and previews.
+- Keep conversational context between generations for iterative refinement.
+- Scale down idle environments with TiDB Cloud serverless.

 ## Architecture Overview